 3.ELHM’s Justice penetrates everything like water.

-13. ELKM weights our deeds on His scale: Our merits on one side, our sins on the other.
-The tilt of the scale would determine our fate . here are the terms-
+He weights our deeds on His scale, merits on one side and sins on the other.
+The tilt of the scale would determine our fate-

-we are righteous (zadik) if we win our trial .
+we are righteous (tza-dik) if we’ve won .